dippinest/Base64-C/README.md

 ___
 ___
-The base64_demo.c file provides an example of encoding and decoding a string using the base64_buffer_encode and base64_buffer_decode functions:
+The main.c file provides an example of encoding and decoding a string using the base64_buffer_encode and base64_buffer_decode functions:

 ```
 #include <stdio.h>